Mohamed Al-Fayed: Early allegations

-In December 1997, the ITV current affairs programme The Big Story broadcast testimonies from a number of former Harrods employees who spoke of how Al-Fayed routinely sexually harassed women in similar ways.
+In December 1997, the ITV current affairs programme The Big Story broadcast testimonies from former Harrods employees who spoke of how Al-Fayed routinely sexually harassed women in similar ways.
 Al-Fayed was interviewed under caution by the Metropolitan Police after an allegation of sexual assault against a 15-year-old schoolgirl in October 2008.
 The case was dropped by the Crown Prosecution Service when they found there was no realistic chance of conviction due to conflicting statements.

-A December 2017 episode of Channel 4's Dispatches programme alleged that Al-Fayed sexually harassed three Harrods employees, and attempted to "groom" them.
-One of the women was 17 at the time.
+A December 2017 episode of Channel 4's Dispatches programme alleged that Al-Fayed sexually harassed three female Harrods employees, and attempted to "groom" them.
+One of the employees was aged 17 at the time.
 Cheska Hill-Wood waived her right to anonymity to be interviewed for the programme.
 The programme alleged Al-Fayed targeted young employees over a 13-year period.

+Early media scrutiny of sexual misconduct allegations against Al-Fayed was curtailed by his frequent threats of litigation.
+Al-Fayed developed a reputation for spending large sums on litigation against media outlets reporting on sexual assault allegations against him.
+The lack of scrutiny was also attributed to the actions of Al-Fayed's security chief, John MacNamara, who allegedly threatened and surveilled potential witnesses and victims.